 Like most loans that require less than 20% down payment, the USDA mortgage program will require an upfront guarantee fee and mortgage insurance or PMI.
 USDA mortgage insurance rates (PMI) are:

-- For purchases and refinance programs – a 1.00% upfront guarantee fee paid at closing, based on the loan size.
+- For purchases and refinance programs – a 1.0% upfront guarantee fee is paid at closing, based on the loan size.
 The guarantee fee is allowed to roll into the borrower’s loan amount.
 So you can finance up to 101%

-- For all loans, 0.35% annual fee (PMI) is based on the remaining principal balance.
-This the monthly premium added to the buyer’s payment each month – like taxes and home insurance.
-All USDA loans include taxes, home insurance and mortgage insurance.
+- For all loans, a 0.35% annual fee (PMI) is based on the remaining principal balance.
+This is the monthly premium added to the buyer’s payment each month – like taxes and home insurance.
+All USDA loans include taxes, home insurance, and mortgage insurance.

 Below we listed a few interesting facts about the USDA RD home: